All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Should I report common side effects like nausea?

-Common, expected side effects generally do not need to be reported to the FDA because they are already well-documented.
+Common, expected side effects generally don't need to be reported to the FDA because they're already well-documented.
 Report to the FDA when you experience something serious, unexpected, or significantly more severe than documented side effects.
 Talk to your provider about managing common side effects.

 How long after an adverse event should I report it?

 Report as soon as possible while the details are fresh.
-However, there is no strict deadline.
+But there's no strict deadline.
 If you experienced a serious adverse event months ago and never reported it, you can still submit a report.
 Timely reporting is preferred but late reporting is still valuable.

 Start your path Today